Breaking barriers at the barre

-Launched in partnership with the Kate Stanforth Academy of Dance – an award-winning inclusive arts organisation – the initiative offers disabled dancers the chance to train in the Royal Ballet School’s fully accessible studios in Central London or join on livestream.
+Launched in partnership with the Kate Stanforth Academy of Dance – an award-winning inclusive arts organisation – the initiative offers disabled dancers training in the Royal Ballet School’s fully accessible studios in Central London or join on livestream.

 Rachael Hunt, the School’s International Artistic Manager, describes the programme as a “game changer”.
-She says she had the idea after the School’s inaugural Let’s Dance open day – the first time the institution had opened its doors to the general public – where dancers of all abilities took part in classes including wheelchair users.
+The development of the termly inclusive sessions followed the School’s inaugural Let’s Dance open day — the first time the institution had opened its doors to the general public — where dancers of all abilities, including wheelchair users, took part in classes.
+The experience highlighted the need for sustained, high-quality inclusive ballet training, leading to ongoing conversations between the School and Kate Stanforth Academy about creating a long-term programme.

 “It was such a good experience for me as a teacher and for the dancers,” says Rachael.
-It made her determined to build something sustainable rather than a one-off event.
-Teaming up with disabled dancer and educator Kate Stanforth, whom she met that day, Rachael helped develop a programme of two-hour sessions.
+The success of the day highlighted the importance of creating something sustainable rather than a one-off event.
+After ongoing conversations between the School and disabled dancer and educator Kate Stanforth, the idea evolved into a termly programme of two-hour sessions.
+The classes bring together classical ballet training and adaptive approaches, shaped through shared experience and collaboration in the studio.

 The classes are defined by collaboration rather than traditional instruction.
 “It's a sharing of knowledge,” says Rachael.